 Prices are regulated by fair competition between vendors, which is possible due to the openness and transparency of YouTeam’s marketplace.

 Software and IT projects are more successful when there are project managers keeping everything running smoothly.
 When outsourcing, clients run the risk unless having one in place is specified beforehand, that they will be working with developers directly but without the benefit of a manager supervising them.

 You don’t need to worry about that with YouTeam.
-Each team comes with an experienced PM free of charge.
+Each team may be hired along with an experienced PM who will work part-time or full-time.
 But only if you need it.
-If you choose to work with a Project Manager, you can be confident that person will be communicating your project needs to the team and will be responsible for results.
+If you choose to work with a Project Manager, you can be confident that this person will be communicating your project needs to the team and will be responsible for results.

 #5: Paying Upfront = Not Enough Control Over The Quality

 When companies start working with an outsource partner, payment terms should always be agreed up-front.
 Often, firms of developers will expect a percentage of the overall project paid before work can commence.
 This is industry practice and smart insurance against clients who might want to get something for nothing.